Lab 12: Regression I: Linear Models#

 ax[1,1].set_title("fitted")

-plt.colorbar(cs, ax=ax);
+plt.colorbar(cs, ax=ax)

-// Write your answer here
+// Write your answers to Part B1 here

 B2.
 With no regularization#

-Question for Part B2: Compare the results between B1 and B2.
+1. Compare the results between B1 and B2.
 Which case gives you a better fit?
-Does you answer agree your intuition?
-Explain briefly.

-// Write your answer here
+// Write your answers to Part B2 here

 Tip

-Make sure all your answers, code, and desired results are properly displayed in the notebook.
+1. Check that all your text answers, plots, and code are all properly displayed in this notebook.

-Upload the resulting HTML file to Canvas under the corresponding assignment.
+3. Download the resulting HTML file 12.html and then upload it to the corresponding assignment on Canvas.

-! jupyter nbconvert --to html ./12.ipynb
+!jupyter nbconvert --to html --embed-images 12.ipynb